GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae

 Because of the rarity of glSNe, the first cosmological constraints from strong lensing came from quasars \citep[e.g.][]{Keeton_1997, Wong_2019, Birrer_2020}.
 However, SNe have several advantages over quasars for strong lensing analyses which have the potential to push the field further in precision and accuracy.
 Firstly, that SNe disappear after a few months allows for the study of the lens and host galaxy in greater detail.
 Improved knowledge of the lens helps to break the mass-sheet degeneracy \citep{Falco_1985}, which was cited as the main source of uncertainty in the H0LiCOW estimate of $H_{0}$ \citep{Wong_2019, Birrer_2020}.
-If the lensed object is a Type Ia supernova (SN~Ia), further leverage can be gained from the fact that SNe~Ia are standardizable candles \citep{FoxleyMarrable_2018, Birrer_2022}.
+If the lensed object is a Type Ia SN (SN~Ia), further leverage can be gained from the fact that SNe~Ia are standardizable candles \citep{FoxleyMarrable_2018, Birrer_2022}.
 Secondly, the relatively simple light curves of SNe, in contrast to the stochastic variability of quasars, makes it easier to extract time delays from the systems.
-The single peak in brightness limits the degeneracies in matching the images.
-Furthermore, for SNe~Ia, the well-known light curve shapes and colour distributions can help to constrain the effects of microlensing and dust extinction on the system.
-Microlensing can distort the shape of an image's light curve and lead to artificial shifts in the apparent peak of the light curve -- a ``microlensing time-delay'' \citep{Bonvin_2019_microlens}.
-This effect has proven to be a difficult effect to disentangle from underlying variability from the source \citep{FoxleyMarrable_2018, Pierel_2022}.
-Time-delay estimation with glSNe can also be done with a shorter time frame of observations because their variability is constrained to a period of a few weeks to months, compared to the years required for measure reliable time delays from lensed quasars \citep{Bonvin_2017, Bonvin_2018, Bonvin_2019_lensedqso}.
+In particular, the achromatic expansion phase of SNe~Ia, during which microlensing has been shown to cancel in color curves \citep{Goldstein_2018, Huber_2021}, may contribute to improved constraints on the microlensing affecting the system \citep{Bonvin_2019_microlens}.
+Microlensing, which can distort the shape of an image's light curve and lead to artificial shifts in the apparent peak of the light curve, is an important source of uncertainty that has proven difficult to disentangle from the underlying variability of the source \citep{FoxleyMarrable_2018, Pierel_2022, Weisenbach_2024}.
+Lastly, time-delay estimation with glSNe can also be done with a shorter time frame of observations because their variability is constrained to a period of a few weeks to months, compared to the years required to measure reliable time delays from lensed quasars \citep{Bonvin_2017, Bonvin_2018, Bonvin_2019_lensedqso}.
 Of course, the rarity of SNe and short window in which they are active make glSNe more difficult to discover.